-In the interest of crime reduction, Campus Safety provides extensive campus patrolling and educational programs.
-These proactive measures promote community involvement in the protection of facilities and the people who learn, study, work, or visit at MBKU.
+To reduce crime, MBKU Campus Safety and Security provides campus patrolling and educational programs.
+These proactive measures promote community involvement in protecting facilities and those who learn, study, work, or visit MBKU.

-Campus Safety has taken several steps to reduce crime.
+Campus Safety and Security has taken several steps to reduce crime.
 Some of these efforts include:

-- · 24-hour patrol
+- 24-hour patrols

-- · Officers dispatched by radio
+- Staff dispatched by radio

 - Alarms in key areas

-- Card key entry systems in MBKU buildings
+- Key card entry systems in MBKU buildings

-- · On-campus escorts
+- On-campus safety escorts

-- Video surveillance
+- Video surveillance with over 220 security cameras

-All campus buildings have fire alarms that are monitored by Campus Safety personnel and maintained by Facilities Management.
-There are also several security alarm systems that are monitored by Campus Safety personnel, who respond to all alarm activations.
+All campus buildings have fire alarms monitored by Campus Safety and Security personnel and maintained by Facilities Management.
+There are also several security alarm systems that are monitored by personnel who respond to all alarm activations.

-The Campus Safety office is equipped with a campus-wide digital video surveillance system and an emergency notification system for the purpose of sending emergency notifications via email and phone messages.
-Students and employees may log on to the University portal, my.ketchum.edu, to update their personal emergency notification information and provide a cell phone number to receive voice or text messages sent by MBKU's emergency notification system.
+The Campus Safety and Security Department is equipped with campus-wide digital video surveillance systems and an emergency notification system that sends emergency notifications via email, text, and phone messages.
+Students and employees may log on to the University portal (https://my.ketchum.edu) to update their personal emergency notification information and provide a cell phone number to receive voice or text messages sent by MBKU's emergency notification system.

-Campus Safety works with local law enforcement agencies to handle emergency responses at MBKU.
-Campus Safety is staffed with professional campus officers and skilled administrative personnel.
+Campus Safety and Security collaborates with local law enforcement agencies to handle emergency responses at MBKU.
+Campus Safety and Security is staffed with skilled professionals and administrative personnel.